 A. Correct policy configuration is critical to intent-based networks because policy defines the way users and endpoints experience the network.
 With IBN, users and endpoints are grouped based on their requirements, both requirements to resources (servers, cloud providers, etc.) and requirements for application performance.
 We used to configure these parameters with manual segmentation (VLANs) for resource access, and QoS for application and services priority.
 But this was complex and unmanageable.
 Like a Rubik’s cube, when you solve one side, you scramble the other sides.
 In the old days, network access, QoS, and service priority were an exercise in “give to one – take away from another.”
-Each time new applications, or IoT clients, were added to the network, decisions needed to be made as to where to add QoS, and where to take it away?
-With IBN, we group users based on the requirements to do their job.
-And we group endpoint clients based on what is needed for them to perform.
-Then we create policies for each group, and these policies follow any member to that group.
+Each time new applications, or IoT clients, were added to the network, decisions needed to be made as to where to add QoS, and where to take it away.
+With IBN, we group users based on what they need to do their job.
+And we group endpoint clients based on what they need to perform.
+Then we create, for each group, policies that follow each member of the group.
 When users move from one access point to another, the policies for QoS, services, and network access follow them.

 Q. Do I need to upgrade my whole network to a Layer-3 SD-Access fabric in order to take advantage of these advanced policies?